-BOOTP: The BOOTP protocol allows you to automatically map an IP address to a given MAC address each time a device is started.
+BOOTP: The BOOTP protocol allows automatic mapping of an IP address to a given MAC address each time a device is started.
 In addition, the protocol can assign the subnet mask and default gateway to a device.

 bridge: A device that interconnects local or remote networks no matter what higher level protocols are involved.
 Bridges form a single logical network, centralizing network administration.